NHDaly/IsConstFoldable/README.md

 expression, allowing the optimizer the chance to fold away the logic with awareness of the context of being called with Const inputs.

-You can use this within a Unit Test, e.g.:
+You can use this within a Unit Test, to check if a function will const-fold for a given input.

+## Example:

 ```julia
 @test @is_const_foldable zero(Int)